hirememorey/election_game/LLM_HANDOFF_CONTEXT.md

   - `pending_legislation` is only for the current round, and is moved to `term_legislation` at upkeep.
   - See `test_legislation_timing.py` for a test that verifies this flow.

-- **Support/Oppose Legislation Restrictions:**
+- **Support/Oppose Legislation Timing Update:**
-  Support and oppose legislation actions are now restricted to only the legislation session phase (end of term).
-Players cannot support or oppose legislation during rounds 1-3.
-This prevents premature legislation resolution and ensures all players have a chance to vote on bills during the dedicated session.
+  Support and oppose legislation actions can now be performed at any time during the term, not just during the legislation session.
+This enables a "long-form auction" mechanic where players can commit PC to support or oppose any unresolved legislation throughout the term.
+The backend checks both `pending_legislation` and unresolved `term_legislation` for valid targets.
+  - Error messages for invalid support/oppose actions are now more descriptive, listing what legislation is available and what was being targeted.
+  - The frontend displays support/oppose options for all unresolved legislation not sponsored by the current player, regardless of phase.

 - **Frontend/Backend Sync:**
-  The UI and backend are now fully aligned on the legislation session mechanic.
-The frontend only displays voting options for unresolved legislation during the session, not after each round.
-Between rounds, queued legislation is not shown unless in the session.
+  The UI and backend are now fully aligned on the new mechanic.
+Players can interact with legislation throughout the term, and the system provides clear feedback if an action is invalid or if no valid targets exist.

 ## 🏗️ Technical Architecture